BenchLabs/bench-technology-handbook/how-were-organized.md

 ### Developer Experience and Impact (DXI)

-The DXI team is focused on tools, frameworks, techniques, practices, and systems that help bring joy to the software development experience and to reduce any negative impacts, friction, and pain that our engineers experiencing while building our software.
+The DXI team is focused on tools, frameworks, techniques, practices, and systems that help bring joy to the software development experience.
+Their goal is to reduce any negative impacts, friction, and pain that our engineers experiencing while building our software, while improving things like application security and developer productivity.

 ## Product Engineering